June 06, 2015

 “Super Ghosts / The Pac-Man in the Moon” (10/23/82) – The ghosts are given super powers. / Pac-Man and Pepper must reclaim the space shuttle the ghosts steal.

-“Journey to the Center of Pac-Land / Invasion of the Pac-Pups” (10/30/82) – Mezmeron tries to get to the forest from underground. / Pac-Man tries to get rid of a litter of Pac-Pups.
+“Journey to the Center of Pac-Land / Invasion of the Pac-Pups” (10/30/82) – Mezmeron tries to get to the forest from underground. / Pac-Man tries to get rid of a litter of annoying Pac-Pups.

 “Neander-Pac-Man / Backpackin’ Packy” (11/13/82) – Pac-Man tells Pac-Baby about the discovery of Power Pellets. / Pac-Man becomes leader of the Pac-Baby scouts.